+The budget figures are derived from the statement of intent as approved by the Board at the beginning of the financial year.
 The budget figures have been prepared in accordance with Tier 3 standards, using accounting policies that are consistent with those adopted by the Board in preparing these financial statements.